deltachat/deltachat-pages/en/community_standards.md

 ## Attribution

-This Code of Conduct is adapted from the `Contributor Covenant`_, version 1.4, available at https://contributor-covenant.org/version/1/4
+Our Community Standards document is adapted from the `Contributor Covenant`_, version 1.4, available at https://contributor-covenant.org/version/1/4

 .. _Contributor Covenant: https://contributor-covenant.org